 - Daily Benefit

-- Elimination Period
+- Elimination Period (a deductible in days)

-- Inflation Protection (if chosen)
+- Inflation Protection (optional)

-North Carolina Long Term Care Insurance Rates
+Long Term Care Insurance Companies in North Carolina